ChartsCSS/ChartsCSS.org/src/docs/usage.md

 }
 ```

-Or to the wrapper element:
+Or add the `id` attribute to the wrapper element:

 ```html{1}
 <div id="my-chart">